regifukuchi/bmc-1/courses/ModSim2018.md

   * Change the derivative of the contractile element length function.
 The new function must compute the derivative according to the article from Thelen(2003) (Eq.
 (6) and (7)):

     + Thelen D; Adjustment of muscle mechanics model parameters to simulate dynamic contractions in older adults (2003)

+  ### Lecture 11

+ *  Discussion on  * BEAR, M. F.; W, C. B.; PARADISO, M. A. Neuroscience: Exploring the brain.
+4. ed.
+Philadelphia, PA, USA: Lippincott Williams & Wilkins, 2015.
+(Chapter 13)

+ Task (for Lecture 12):

+ * Implement the activation dynamics as in Thelen (2003)

+ ### Lecture 12

+ * Activation Dynamics and Pennation angle

+ Task (for Lecture 13):

+ * Implement the Knee simulation of the Nigg and Herzog book (chapter 4.8.6, [knee.m](http://isbweb.org/~tgcs/resources/software/bogert/muscle.m)) in Python using the muscle model implemented in class.
+You can use your own model or the contained on this [link](https://github.com/BMClab/bmc/blob/af01ef219d8634d22f8d577dd63ffff7b4691487/courses/modsim2018/renatowatanabe/MuscleModel.ipynb).